improving Workplace Well-being with Photobiomodulation

-Photobiomodulation uses red and near-infrared light to improve cellular function, reduce inflammation, and support overall well-being.
-Integrating PBM devices into corporate, legal, and other high-stress workplaces can offer several benefits:
+Photobiomodulation (PBM) uses red and near-infrared light to stimulate cellular energy, promote relaxation, and enhance overall well-being.
+Integrating PBM into high-demand work environments—like corporate offices, law firms, and other high-stress settings—can provide several practical benefits:

-Employers can incorporate PBM into office settings in various ways:
+Employers can introduce PBM in several accessible ways:

 Conclusion